Survey of Low-Resource Machine Translation: Data Sources

 The largest range of freely available parallel data is found on Opus\footnote{\url{http://opus.nlpl.eu/}} \citep{TIEDEMANN12.463}, which hosts parallel corpora covering more than 500 different languages and variants.
 Opus collects contributions of parallel corpora from many sources in one convenient website, and provides tools for downloading corpora and metadata.

 Monolingual corpora are also useful, although not nearly as valuable as parallel data.
 There have been a few efforts to extract text from the CommonCrawl\footnote{\url{https://commoncrawl.org/}} collection of websites, and these generally have broad language coverage.
-The first extraction effort was \citep{Buck-commoncrawl}, although more recent efforts such as Oscar\footnote{\url{https://oscar-corpus.com/}} \citep{ortizsuarez:hal-02148693} and CC100 \cite{conneau-etal-2020-unsupervised} have focused on cleaning the data, and making it easier to access.
+The first extraction effort was by \citet{Buck-commoncrawl}, although more recent efforts such as Oscar\footnote{\url{https://oscar-corpus.com/}} \citep{ortizsuarez:hal-02148693}, CC100 \cite{conneau-etal-2020-unsupervised} and mc4\footnote{\url{https://huggingface.co/datasets/mc4}} \citep{2019t5} have focused on cleaning the data, and making it easier to access.
 A much smaller (but generally less noisy) corpus of monolingual news\footnote{\url{http://data.statmt.org/news-crawl/}} is updated annually for the WMT shared tasks \citep{barrault-EtAl:2020:WMT1}, and currently covers 59 languages.
+For languages not covered in any of these data sets, wikipedia currently has text in over 300 languages, although many language sections are quite small.